Skip to content

 2. Use score_transition to find pairs that are:

-• Varied in challenge type (some harmonic, some tempo, some energy)
+• Varied in challenge type (some harmonic, some tempo, some energy); select qualitatively rather than inventing a rigid score band

 3. Present as ordered exercises: